terrifickid/oz.salon.dapp/README.md

 # salon.fund

-A Vue 3 frontend for salon.fund, a platform for connecting salons with customers or funding salon businesses.
+A Vue 3 frontend for salon.fund, Salon is a contemporary art fund assembling one of the most discerning private collections in the world.
 This frontend pairs with the Node.js backend at [salondao/salonnode](https://github.com/salondao/salonnode).

 ## Prerequisites